 \subsection{Summary of the main results}

 In this work, we combined different analytical and numerical techniques that shed new light on quantum control phase transitions.
-Essentially, our contribution is four-fold.
+At its core, our contribution is fourfold.

 First, we derive three different analytical expansions that approximate the infidelity functional (or similar objective functions) of the single- and two-qubit control problems and capture the underlying control phase transitions.
-In particular, the Dyson and cumulant expansions admit an effective energy interpretation where the protocol configuration plays the role of a spin- or field-configuration (depending on the constraints imposed on the protocol; cf.~bang-bang vs.~piecewise-continuous protocol space).
-The control phase transitions are captured by the approximate landscape provided the order of truncation is large enough.
-As we saw in Sec.~\ref{sec:stability}, changing the center of the expansion allows one to reduce the order of truncation.
-In general, the main limitation of this method remains the curse of dimensionality: the matrices appearing in the infidelity expansion depend on the quantum evolution operator (control propagator) and their dimension grows exponentially with the size of the quantum system.
-For large quantum systems, one can introduce approximate methods for the evolution operator for an efficient explicit evaluation of the infidelity expansions.
+In particular, the Dyson and cumulant expansions admit an effective energy interpretation where the protocol configuration plays the role of a spin- or field-configuration (depending on the constraints imposed on the protocol; cf.~bang-bang vs.~piecewise continuous protocol space).
+Control phase transitions are captured by the approximate landscape, provided the order of truncation is large enough.
+Nonetheless, we show that changing the center of the expansion allows one to reduce the order of truncation.